GA-Dallas/The_FERN_Stack/README.md

 ### Step 12 - Pass `handleRemove` to `<Dashboard />` Component

-We'll use our `handleRemove` method in our `<Dashboard />` component, so let's pass it down as a prop.
+We need to use our `handleRemove` method in our `<Dashboard />` component, so let's pass it down as a prop.

 Here's the code: